 Arizona College Preparatory Uniform Standards Monday-Thursday Uniform shirts meeting approved ACP standards must be purchased through Anton Sport Co.
-Shirts Approved ACP Polos (purple, black, gray, or white with ACP crest) are required.
-Approved white oxford shirts with ACP Crest.
-Pants/Shorts Shirts MUST be tucked in throughout the day.
-Approved black, khaki, or navy-blue pants or shorts are required.
-Shorts must touch the knee.
+Shirts Approved ACP Polos (purple, black, gray, or white with ACP crest) or approved white oxford shirts with ACP Crest are required.
+Shirts MUST be tucked in throughout the day.
+Pants/Shorts Approved navy, black, khaki, or gray pants or shorts are permitted.
+Shorts must-be knee-length (touch the knee).
 No leggings or athletic shorts/pants allowed.
-Skirts, Skorts Approved navy, black, khaki, or gray skirts and shorts are permitted.
-Approved plaid skirts from Anton Uniforms are also acceptable. (length MUST touch the knee - this includes skater skirts).
-Capris Approved navy, black, gray, or khaki capris are permitted.
+Skirts, Skorts Approved navy, black, khaki, or gray skirts and skorts are permitted.
+Approved plaid skirts from Anton Uniforms are also acceptable. (length: MUST touch the knee - this includes skater skirts).
+Capris Approved navy, black, khaki, or gray capris are permitted.
 Sweaters, jackets, hoodies, and sweatshirts Jackets, sweaters, sweatshirts, and hoodies with ACP logo or college logos/emblems are permitted.
 If the outerwear does not have an ACP or college logo it must be solid purple, black, gray, navy or white without any logos or designs.
 Shoes Shoes must be worn at all times.
 All footwear (except sandals) must be worn with socks.
 Footwear must adhere securely at the heel and be tied properly.
 No flip flops.
 Undershirts/ Turtlenecks Short and long-sleeve undershirts/turtlenecks in solid black, purple, gray or white are permitted.